-- DSL/School/setting will refer to the Model Setting Concern Process if a concern becomes apparent regarding a child. - the Designated Safeguarding Lead will support staff who make referrals to the Local Authority Children's Social Care and act as a source of support, advice and expertise for all staff - the DSL and deputies should liaise with the three safeguarding partners and work with agencies in line with Working Together to Safeguard Children (2023), the NSPCC - when to call police should help the DSL understand when they should consider calling the police and what to expect if they do so. - the Designated Safeguarding Lead will refer cases to the Police where a crime may have been committed. - the Designated Safeguarding Lead will seek advice in regard to safeguarding matters related to radicalisation and make referrals to Channel as required - the Designated Safeguarding Lead will liaise with the Disclosure and Barring Service as required where a person is dismissed or left due to risk/harm to a child - the Designated Safeguarding Lead will lead regular case monitoring reviews of vulnerable children.
-These reviews, together with any actions arising from the review and the rationale for decision-making will be recorded in case files - the Designated Safeguarding Lead will ensure safeguarding and child protection information is dealt with in a confidential manner and in accordance with the HSCP's information sharing guidance. - the Designated Safeguarding Lead understands that compliance is measured via the annual audit return, as per the statutory duty to safeguard children across the local authority - staff will be informed of relevant details only when the Designated Safeguarding Lead feels their having knowledge of a situation will improve their ability to deal with an individual child and / or family - a written record will be made of what information has been shared with whom, and when - the Designated Safeguarding Lead will ensure that safeguarding and child protection records are stored securely either in paper or electronic, in a central place separate from academic records - individual files will be kept for each child: the school will not keep family files - the Designated Safeguarding Lead will ensure access to safeguarding and child protection records by staff other than by the Designated Safeguarding Lead is restricted, and a written record will be kept of who has had access to them and when
+- the DSL will refer to the Model Setting Concern Process if a concern becomes apparent regarding a child.
+For further information, please see appendix 10 - the DSL will support staff who make referrals to Herefordshire Children's Social Care and act as a source of support, advice and expertise for all staff - the DSL and deputies should liaise with the three safeguarding partners (see p6) and work with agencies in line with Working Together to Safeguard Children (2018), the NSPCC - when to call police should help the DSL understand when they should consider calling the police and what to expect if they do so - the DSL will refer cases to the Police where a crime may have been committed.
+DSLs will report appropriate incidents irrespective of whether or not the individual concerned wants to pursue it as there have been increased cases of them not doing it - the DSL will seek advice in regard to safeguarding matters related to radicalisation and make referrals to Channel as required - the DSL will liaise with the Herefordshire Designated Senior Manager for allegations to ensure where necessary referrals have been made to the Disclosure and Barring Service when a person is dismissed or resigned due to risk/harm to a child - the DSL will lead regular case monitoring reviews of vulnerable children.
+These reviews, together with any actions arising from the review and the rationale for decision-making will be recorded in case files - the DSL will ensure safeguarding and child protection information is dealt with in a confidential manner and in accordance with the HSCP's information sharing guidance. - the Designated Safeguarding Lead understands that compliance is measured via Herefordshire's annual audit return, as per the statutory duty to safeguard children across the local authority

-- the Designated Safeguarding Lead will ensure parents are usually (subject to the point below) aware of information held on their children and are kept up to date regarding any concerns or developments by the appropriate members of staff - general communications with parents will be in line with any home school policies and give due regard to which adults have parental responsibility - the Designated Safeguarding Lead will ensure that for best practice, case load supervision occurs regularly to identify next steps and escalation, in order to provide the best outcomes for children

-The Designated Safeguarding Lead will not disclose to a parent any information held on a child if this would put the child at risk of significant harm.
-In such circumstances, advice will be sought from Children's Social Care.
+- staff will be informed of relevant details only when the DSL feels their having knowledge of a situation will improve their ability to deal with an individual child and / or family - a written record will be made of what information has been shared with whom, and when - the DSL will ensure that safeguarding and child protection records are stored securely in a central place separate from academic records - individual files will be kept for each child: the school will not keep family files - the DSL will ensure access to safeguarding and child protection records by staff other than by the DSL is restricted, and a written record will be kept of who has had access to them and when - the DSL will ensure parents are usually (subject to the bullet point below) aware of information held on their children and are kept up to date regarding any concerns or developments by the appropriate members of staff - general communications with parents will be in line with any home school policies and give due regard to which adults have parental responsibility - the DSL will ensure that for best practice, case load supervision occurs regularly to identify next steps and escalation, in order to provide the best outcomes for children - The DSL will not disclose to a parent any information held on a child if this would put the child at risk of significant harm.
+In such circumstances, advice will be sought from Herefordshire Children's Social Care.